Sravikaz/acmeair/README.md

-# Acme Air setup for Openshift
+# Deploying Acme Air on Openshift

 The following describe necessary steps to run on Acme-Air workload on openshift.